keithgibson/techtalk/slides.md

 Note:
   n_vocab=0
-    this is the number of unique words in the dataset and determines the size of the input embeddings the number of tokens in the input sequence
+    this is the number of unique words in the dataset. and determines the size of the input embeddings the number of tokens in the input sequence

   n_ctx=1024
-    the maximum number of tokens in the context window determines the number of positions in the positional encoding
+    the maximum number of tokens in the context window. determines the number of positions in the positional encoding.

   n_embd=768
-    the number of elements per embedding
+    the number of elements (dimensions) per embedding.

   n_head=12
-    the number of attention heads in each layer this is the number of times the model will split the input sequence and calculate attention weights
+    the number of attention heads in each layer this is the number of times the model will split the input sequence and calculate attention weights.

   n_layer=12
-    the number of transformer layers
+    the number of transformer layers.
-    this is the number of times the model will apply the transformer to the input sequence
+    this is the number of times the model will apply the transformer to the input sequence.

 –––––––––––––––––––––––––––––––––––––––––––––––